Black Eyed Susan vine not blooming can make you think the plant is dying.

 How Often Can a Black Eyed Susan Vine Be Blooming?

-Can a Black Eyed Susan Vine Bloom in Any Climate?
+Do Black Eyed Susans Thrive in Any Climate?

 No, there is no guarantee of blooming for this vine outside of USDA 9–12 zones.
 Provide the Black Eyed Susan vine with a condition closest to its native African climate.
 This means the vine needs a sunny and cool climate for the best flowering results.